-We assign a ba2 Profitability score, in line with the ba2 initial score, reflecting DekaBank's sustainable earnings run rate in the current low interest rate environment.
+We assign a ba2 Profitability score, two notches above the b1 initial score, reflecting DekaBank's sustainable earnings run rate in the current low interest rate environment.

 Owing to its strong and profitable asset-management franchise, DekaBank's fee income represents an important cushion for credit and market-related losses.
-As the preferred retail asset manager of the savings bank sector and a leading provider of institutional investment funds, DekaBank's resilient fee and commission income from asset-management activities accounted for 75% of net revenues during 2017.
+As the preferred retail asset manager of the savings bank sector and a leading provider of institutional investment funds, DekaBank's resilient fee and commission income accounted for 78% of net revenues during the first nine months of 2018.
 However, the implementation of the Markets in Financial Instruments Directive (MiFID II), which governs the permissibility of sales commission and other requirements for strengthening investor protection, could somewhat dampen DekaBank's profitability in the future.
 Furthermore, the market shift towards passive investments could put a dent in the bank's asset-based margin in the long-term.
-At present, though, net new asset generation from the bank's actively managed investment products remains robust.
+At present, though, net new asset generation from the bank's actively managed retail investment products remains robust.

-In 2017, DekaBank's reported economic result (the bank's non-GAAP pretax measure) reached \leqslant 449 million, a \leqslant 34 million, or 8.1% increase on the previous year.
-This improved result reflected a \leqslant 95 million (8.6%) acceleration in net commission income to \leqslant 1,203 million, owing to higher assets under management, an improved net interest income result (up 11.8% to \leqslant 156 million), much lower loan loss provisions of \leqslant 18 million versus \leqslant 210 million in 2016 (due to shipping write-downs).
-This positive development was partially offset by \leqslant 70 million higher operating expenses of \leqslant 1,040, a \leqslant 27 million lower other operating income result of \leqslant 8 million, owing to acquisition gains that were recorded in 2016, and a \leqslant 160 million lower net financial income of \leqslant 156 million, which included a \leqslant 95 million general provision to cover potential risks.
+In the first nine months of 2018, DekaBank's reported economic result (the bank's non-GAAP pretax measure) reached $\in$ 408 million, a $\in$ 4 million, or 0.9% decline on the corresponding period in the previous year.
+The somewhat lower result reflected a $\in$ 20 million (2.3%) acceleration in net commission income to $\in$ 914 million, owing to higher assets under management, an improved net interest income result (up 17.2% to $\in$ 121 million), a higher trading and banking book income (up 7.7% to $\in$ 111 million), and loan loss provision reversals of $\in$ 19 million versus $\in$ 5 million in the first nine months of 2017.
+This positive development was more than offset, though, by $\in$ 23 million higher operating expenses of $\in$ 762 million and a $\in$ 40 million lower other operating income result of $\in$ 6 million.
 DekaBank's reported economic result incorporates several items not shown in the IFRS income statement, such as valuation gains and losses from hedged lending, actuarial gains and losses, potential charges, as well as interest expense related to AT1 bonds, to better represent the true economic position.

-On an IFRS basis and following our standard adjustments, DekaBank reported net income of €285 million in 2017, €51 million more than in 2016.
-The return on tangible assets thus reached 0.3%, which we consider to be a sustainable run rate for DekaBank in the current low interest rate environment.
-As a result, we keep the assigned Profitability score in line with the ba2 initial score.
+On an IFRS basis and following our standard adjustments, DekaBank reported net income of €122 million in the first half of 2018, €42 million less than in the corresponding period in 2017, mainly reflecting a lower trading result and reduced net interest income.
+The return on tangible assets thus reached 0.25%, which we consider to be somewhat below the sustainable run rate for DekaBank in the current low interest rate environment.
+As a result, we keep the assigned Profitability score at ba2, two notches above the b1 initial score.